 Another option is using an old garden shed or children’s play house.
 You would need to adapt it with nesting boxes as chickens like to be off the ground when they lay eggs and you could even put a perch in it as they naturally like to roost off the ground at night.

 We were very lucky with our main coop.
-A clever joiner built it for us and it holds around 25 animals including ex-commercial hens that I rescued, the Buff Orpingtons (Ken and Deirdre), two Silkie hens and a Silkie cockerel and Kevin our third cockerel.
+A clever joiner built it for us and it holds around 25 animals including ex-commercial hens that I rescued and all of our laying hens.

 Really, you should only have one cockerel per flock but ours, thankfully, get on and I am a sucker for ‘free to a good home,’ so we somehow ended up with three-oops.